Tahitian Black Pearl Necklaces Overview: Discover Beauty, Value, and Styling Ideas

 Cultural Heritage

-In French Polynesia, pearl cultivation has become a major cultural and economic activity.
-The pearls are considered symbols of ocean heritage and island craftsmanship.
+In French Polynesia, pearl farming plays a major cultural and economic role.
+These pearls symbolize ocean heritage and traditional craftsmanship.

 Global Jewelry Industry Trends